MattiasPernhult/UvaProblems/README.md

 ## Solved Problems (Advanced Programming course)
 ##### 10300 - Ecological Premium
-Simple problem, just do exactly as the the text says.
+Simple problem, just do exactly as the text says.
 ##### 591 - Box of Bricks
 Calculate the average that each box should have, then loop throgh the array and if that value is larger than the average add that value subtracted by the average to a total variable.
 Then after the loop just print the total.